-The Group and its subsidiary are subject to zakat in accordance with the regulations of General Authority of Zakat and Tax ("GAZT").
-Zakat is accrued and charged to the condensed consolidated interim statement of income.
-Additional zakat liability, if any, related to prior years' assessments arising from GAZT are accounted for in the period in which the final assessments are finalized.
+The Company and its subsidiary are subject to zakat and income tax in accordance with the regulations of General Authority of Zakat and Tax ("GAZT").
+Zakat and income tax is accrued and charged to the condensed consolidated interim statement of income.
+Additional zakat and income tax liability, if any, related to prior years' assessments arising from GAZT are accounted for in the period in which the final assessments are finalized and settled with previously formed provisions.